-An egg sharing treatment cycle is very similar to a normal IVF cycle.
-Firstly, unless there are medical reasons not to, we may ask you to take the oral contraceptive pill.
-This is so we can synchronise your cycle with the recipient's cycle.
-We'll tell you when to stop taking the pill.
-You should then have a withdrawal bleed.
-However, if your periods are regular, we may choose to use your natural cycle dates for synchronising.
+An egg freeze and share treatment cycle is very similar to a normal IVF cycle.
 Following an internal scan to check that you can start the treatment, the next step is to start stimulating your ovaries with Follicle Stimulating Hormone (FSH).
 FSH naturally occurs in your body and the dose you will be prescribed should ensure your ovaries are sufficiently stimulated to mature all the eggs that are available that cycle.
-This is usually between 10 and 15 eggs.